rdsea/bigdataplatforms/README.md

  * [Academic Violations](violations.md)

  Note that: *Examples and hands-on codes are written in the most simple way for educational purposes.*
-> For programming in clouds you might be interested in our [IoTCloudSamples](https://github.com/rdsea/IoTCloudSamples/)
+> For programming in clouds you might be interested in our [IoTCloudSamples](https://github.com/rdsea/IoTCloudSamples/).
+There are also some notes about [basics in big data analytics and platforms](https://github.com/linhsolar/basicbigdata).

 ## Previous course editions
 * [Big Data Platforms 2021](2019/README.md)